Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What are two good ways for a Scrum Team to ensure security concerns are satisfied? (choose two)

 - [ ] Postpone the work until a specialist can perform a security audit and create a list of security-related Product Backlog items.
-- [x] Add security concerns to the definition of "Done".
+- [x] Add security concerns to the Definition of Done.
 - [ ] Add a Sprint to specifically resolve all security concerns.
 - [ ] Delegate the work to the concerned department.
 - [x] Have the Scrum Team create Product Backlog items for each concern.